texjporg/pbibtex-base/README.md

 # pbibtex-base

-These are miscellaneous files, including bibliography styles (.bst), for pBibTeX, which is a Japanese extended version of BibTeX contained in TeX Live.
+This bundle contains bibliography styles (.bst) and documents for pBibTeX, which is a Japanese extended version of BibTeX available from TeX Live.

 Originally, pBibTeX was known as jBibTeX.
 When it came to be included in TeX Live, it was renamed as pBibTeX according to the prefix of pTeX.